DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Free Bids Faster

 I mentioned above that you can get free bids when your Time as Highest Bidder meter goes up.
-When the bar is full you can claim free bids and your level goes up.
-Sometimes the website offers “Free bids faster” promotions.
-During these promotions, the bar fills up faster, so you will earn the next level and the free bids quicker.
+When the bar is full, you can claim free bids, and your level goes up.
+Sometimes, the website offers “Free Bids Faster” promotions.
+During these promotions, the bar fills up faster, so you will earn the next level and free bids more quickly.

 For auctions that start during a 50% off promotion, you only pay 50% of the final auction price when you win.
-And shipping is free.
+Shipping is also free.

 Every BidBuddy Counts